wamphlett/blog/nv7/custom-lighting.md

 <div class="images single">
   <img src="https://library.wamphlett.net/photos/blog/nv7/rgb-wiring-diagram.jpg?w=1920" />
 </div>

 ## The result
 The results are amazing.
 I have never had this much control over my PC lighting before.
 Having the power of WLED behind the LEDs means I can show this case off in any style I like from classic and classy to fully sequenced RGB vomit animation if I so wish.

-Ill let it speak for itself
+I'll let it speak for itself

 <div class="images single">
   <img src="https://library.wamphlett.net/photos/blog/nv7/rgb-showcase.gif" />